DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ### Observing a topology configuration

-As the main owner of topology configurations, the NUMA TV context does not wish to expose unwanted API that could delete the configurations.
+As the main owner of topology configurations, the Topology Views context does not wish to expose unwanted API that could delete the configurations.
 Instead of a reference getter, the observer pattern is applied and an observer pointer is given to anyone wishing to observe a stream's topology.